 Sunday, October 21st, 3:00 pm at the Sharon Lynne Wilson Center

 Books & Company invites us to attend a very special afternoon with Jodi Picoult, the bestselling author of 23 novels including Small Great Things which we read in February.
 Picoult returns to the Sharon Lynne Wilson Center on Sunday, October 21, 3 pm, for A Spark of Light, a powerful and provocative new novel about ordinary lives that intersect during a heart-stopping crisis.
 Tickets are $34 and include the book.
 Let me know if you plan to attend.
 Please purchase your own ticket.
 They are available on the Books & Company website or Sharon Lynne Wilson Center website through Brown Paper Tickets.
 The tickets are also on sale now through this link.
-They expect them to sell out, so plan to purchase early.
-I will coordinate carpooling and sitting together for those who are interested.
+I will coordinate carpooling and sitting together for those who let me know they purchased tickets.

 The warm fall day starts like any other at the Center – a women’s reproductive health services clinic – its staff offering care to anyone who passes through its doors.
 Then, in late morning, a desperate and distraught gunman bursts in and opens fire, taking all inside hostage.
 After rushing to the scene, Hugh McElroy, a police hostage negotiator, sets up a perimeter and begins making a plan to communicate with the gunman.
 As his phone vibrates with incoming text messages he glances at it and, to his horror, finds out that his fifteen-year-old daughter, Wren, is inside the clinic.